DataRohit/AgentSphere/readme.md

 Language Model configurations that can be connected to agents:

-- Support for multiple API providers (Ollama, Gemini)
+- Support for multiple API providers (Only Gemini for Now!)
 - Secure API key storage in HashiCorp Vault
 - Configurable token limits